gubo97000/gChat/README.md

 `/prch [room] [room_password]`

-You will create or enter (if already exist) a private room; the password field is optional, if entered the room will be protected by password.
+You will create or enter (if already exist) a private room; the password field is optional, if entered the room will be protected by password, set this entry to 0 is the same of leaving empty.

 `/prrm [put something]`